celer/fire-ts/README.md

 ```

-Using '<%(%>' and '<%)%>' allows you to capture and modify result of that part of the template as a string and modify it.
+Using '<%(%>' and '<%)%>' allows you to capture and modify result of that part of the template as a String and modify it.
 Here are a few examples: